 '''

 LOOP PSX +(Y)

 PSY +1

 '''

-NPL Programs in This Manual
+WPL Programs in This Manual

 This appendix contains a list of all the programs and routines that appear in the manual.
-Some of the programs are on the Apple Writer UTILITIES disk with the prefix WPL.; these are marked with an asterisk (\).
+Some of the programs are on the Apple Writer master disk; these are marked with an asterisk ().